launchdarkly/openfeature-node-server/README.md

 Check out our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/node-js).

 The authoritative description of all properties and methods is in the [TypeScript documentation](https://launchdarkly.github.io/node-server-sdk/).

-## Testing

-We run integration tests for all our SDKs using a centralized test harness.
-This approach gives us the ability to test for consistency across SDKs, as well as test networking behavior in a long-running application.
-These tests cover each method in the SDK, and verify that event sending, flag evaluation, stream reconnection, and other aspects of the SDK all behave correctly.

 ## Contributing